-Moreover, the investor and founder should align on how best to work together.
-Of course, the nature of a deal can be very prescriptive in that a minority, no-control stake sold probably entails the investor to take on a more passive advisory role rather than an active operational one.
+Moreover, the acquirer and owner should align on how best to work together.
+Of course, the nature of a deal can be very prescriptive in that a minority, no-control stake sold probably entails the acquirer to take on a more passive advisory role rather than an active operational one.

 Again, the use of contractuals can be leveraged to limit the ambiguities or rights on either side of the partnership.

-In the earlier stages of the negotiations, founders with a more substantial asking price for the equity are prudent to inquire investors for proof of funds.
-Doing so early on for business angels can help avoid time wasted on conversations that don’t lead anywhere because the investor can’t afford to buy the equity listed.
+In the earlier stages of the negotiations, owners with a more substantial asking price for the equity are prudent to inquire acquirers for proof of funds.
+Doing so early on for business angels can help avoid time wasted on conversations that don’t lead anywhere because the acquirer can’t afford to buy the equity listed.

-Taken together, these steps should help founders evaluate the business fit of investors, and vice versa, before signing any equity partner agreement.
+Taken together, these steps should help owners evaluate the business fit of acquirers, and vice versa, before signing any equity partner agreement.

 Get the weekly newsletter and access the marketplace.